Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Experiments and Results

 \subsection{Preliminary Results}

 We conduct a series of preliminary experiments on Avenue to determine the hyperparameters of SSMCTB, namely the dilation rate $d$ and the sub-kernel size $k'$.
 We perform experiments with $d \in$ $\{0,1,2,3\}$ and $k' \in$ $\{1,2,3\}$.
 We also consider alternative attention types, namely channel attention (CA), spatial attention (SA) and both channel and spatial attention (CA+SA).
-Additionally, we alternate between the mean absolute error (MAE) and the mean squared error (MSE) as the self-supervised loss of our block.
+Additionally, we alternate between multiple losses to self-supervise our block, such as the mean absolute error (MAE), the mean squared error (MSE), the Huber loss, and the Structured Similarity Index Measure (SSIM) loss.
+For the Huber loss, we set the hyperparameter $\delta$ to the default value, \ie~$\delta=1$.